wosch/cpan-memory-usage/README.txt

-Check the memory usage of cpan and find out the minimal required memory setup for a machine to install the Test::More module.
+Check the memory usage of cpan(1) and find out the minimal required memory setup for a machine to install the Test::More module for perl.

 Requirements
 ---------------